rishanhem/remodeled-google-frontend/README.md

 # remodeled-google-frontend
-lowk ugly rn- this is a work in progress
+this is a work in progress

 planning to make this fully functional